 Participation2012 2013 2021

 Chairman of the Management Board of the Institute of Contemporary Development.
-Vice President of the Russian Union of Industrialists and Entrepreneurs (RSPP).
-In June 2013, he was elected President of the All-Russian Insurance Association and in January 2015, President of the Russian Association of Motor Insurers.
-In November 2016, he became the President of the National Union of Liability Insurers.
-He is also a member of the Presidential Council for Civil Society Institutions and Human Rights, a member of the Board of Trustees of the Russian International Affairs Council and a member of the Presidium of the Council for Foreign and Defense Policy.
-He is also Honorary Consul General of Monaco in Moscow and a professor of Moscow State Institute of International Relations (MGIMO).
+Vice President of the Russian Union of Industrialists and Entrepreneurs (RSPP), he was President of the All-Russian Insurance Association, President of the Russian Association of Motor Insurers, and President of the National Union of Liability Insurers.
+He is a member of the Presidential Council for Civil Society Institutions and Human Rights, and a member of the Board of Trustees of the Russian International Affairs Council.
+He is also Honorary Consul General of Monaco in Moscow and Director of the Moscow State Institute of International Relations (MGIMO) Centre for Sustainable Development and ESG Transformation.
 He graduated in economics from Moscow State University (MSU).

 Co-Chair of SouthBridge, a Financial Advisory Service company dedicated to Africa.
-Chairman of the Fondation de l’Ecole Normale Supérieure and of Terra Nova think tank.
+Chairman of Terra Nova think tank.
 Former Prime Minister of Benin (2015-2016).
 He started his career as a lecturer in economics at the University of Paris 13 and was a member of the Department of Industry’s Minister’s Office and the Prime Minister’s Office.
 In 1986, he joined Danone where he held various positions, including Corporate Development Director and member of the Executive Committee.
 In 1997, he joined the Rothschild Bank as General Partner; he was Head of the Consumer Products Group, Head of Middle East and Africa.
 He then served as CEO of the Private Equity firm PAI Partners (2009-2015).
-He graduated from Ecole Normale Supérieure, Sciences Po, the London School of Economics and La Sorbonne in History and Economics.
+He graduated from École Normale Supérieure, Sciences Po, the London School of Economics and La Sorbonne in History and Economics.
 He is a professeur agrégé de sciences économiques et sociales.